Hyampolis

 Hyampolis (Ὑάμπολις Iabolis) was a city in ancient Phocis, Greece.
 A native of this city was called a Hyampolites.
 Some ancient authors record that the city was also called simply Hya.

 Mythology and situation

 In the ancient tradition, the city was said to have been founded by the Hyantes after their expulsion from Boeotia by the Cadmeians.
 Yet a scholiast on Euripides mentions Hyamus, son of Lycorus, as the eponymous founder of Hyampolis.
 The city is mentioned in Homer's Iliad (Catalogue of Ships).

-Hyampolis lay in a valley in east Phocis, about eight kilometers from Abae, north-northwest of Orchomenus, situated on the road leading from Orchomenus to Opus, As it stood at the entrance of a valley which formed a convenient passage from Locris into Phocis and Boeotia.
-Therefore, the city was of strategic importance and is often mentioned in works on ancient history.
+Hyampolis lay in a valley in east Phocis, about eight kilometers from Abae, north-northwest of Orchomenus, situated on the road leading from Orchomenus to Opus, As it stood at the entrance of a valley which formed a convenient passage from Locris into Phocis and Boeotia, the city was of strategic importance and is often mentioned in works on ancient history.

 History

 During the Greco-Persian Wars, it was at the entrance of this pass that the Phocians gained a victory over the Thessalians.
 Later in the same wars, in 480 BCE the city was destroyed, along with the other Phocian towns, by the army of Xerxes.
 In 395 BCE, the Boeotians besieged the city, but failed to sack it.
 In 371 BCE, Jason, tyrant of Pherae, destroyed the unprotected lower town (sometimes identified with the village Cleonae) as he was returning from Boeotia after the Battle of Leuctra.
 In 347 BCE a battle was fought near Hyampolis between the Boeotians and Phocians.
 In the year 346 BCE the city was attacked once more, this time by Philip II of Macedon, who destroyed the city; Pausanias states that the ruins of the ancient agora, a small council chamber building, and theatre were still remaining in his time (2nd century), having survived destruction by Philip; it must have been chiefly the fortifications which were destroyed by Philip.
 After reconstruction, the city was once again captured in 198 BCE by Titus Quinctius Flamininus and fell under Roman rule.
 Hadrian had a stoa constructed in the city; the Emperor Septimius Severus is mentioned in a local inscription.
 Pausanias notes that a single well in the whole city was the only freshwater source for the citizens unless they were able to collect rainwater.
 Pliny the Elder and Ptolemy erroneously describe Hyampolis as a city of Boeotia.
 Pausanias wrote that once a plague hit the city, and under the guidance of Oracle of Delphi, the people sacrificed a he-goat to the sun god, Helios, to relieve them from the plague.